1.Why do you write about sex so much?

 7. Does your mom know you’re doing this?

 Yes.
 She’s a regular reader.
 She also came to a fellatio workshop I gave.
-It was way awkward.
+That was awkward.

 8. Don’t you have a kid?
 Won’t he be embarrassed by this someday?